 - Ski Hill - Downhill Skiing & Snowboarding - Whitetail Ridge challenges skiers of all ages, from the novice to the experienced on the slopes supported by the National Ski Patrol.
 Enjoy downhill slopes with a vertical drop of over 185 feet.
 A self-loading T-bar serves the slopes where the longest run is 1,300 feet.
 Snowboarding your thing?
 Come check out the terrain park!

 - Snow Tubing - Grab a tube and head down one of the 5 runs!
 The 800' long slope, it's sure to be a thrill!
-The tubing area has it's own tow rope, so the ride up is just as fun!
+The tubing area has a NEW Magic Carpet, so the ride up is just as fun!
 Must be 38" tall or a parent must sign a waiver.

 - Snow Conditions

 Snow Base Condition Open Runs Tubing Lanes 42" Excellent 1 6

 - Daily Passes | Season Passes | Equipment Rental

 LIFT + SNOW TUBING PASSES (DAILY) Public Military Friday $27 $20 Saturday $37 $30 Saturday Evening (3-9 pm) $27 $20 Sunday $27 $20 SNOW TUBING PASSES (DAILY) Public Military Friday or Sunday $12 $10 Saturday $17 $15 EQUIPMENT RENTAL (DAILY) Public Military Snowboards, Skis, Snow Shoes or

 $10 $10 Helmets, Boots, Poles $5 $5 SEASON PASSES Public Military Single Lift + Tubing $250 $150 Additional Family Member Lift + Tubing $125 $75